 The blood cells in our body's immune system help in protecting against harmful substances such as bacteria, viruses, toxins, cancer cells, and blood and tissue from outside the body that contains antigens.
 The immune system destroys these harmful substances by producing antibodies.

-The complication of Immune system disorder is its response to unknown triggers and may begin producing antibodies that are supposed to fight infections.
-Instead, it attacks the body's own tissues.
-This means, the immune system confusingly identifies healthy cells as foreign and results the body to set off a reaction that mistakenly targets and attacks the body's own normal, healthy tissues.
+The mechanism of immune system disorder is its response to unknown triggers and production of antibodies that are supposed to fight infections that instead attack the body's own tissues.
+This means, the immune system confuses healthy cells as foreign and tells the body to set off a reaction that mistakenly targets and attacks the body's own normal, healthy tissues.

 Examples of autoimmune diseases include:

 In treating autoimmune disease, reducing immune system activity is largely what’s being focused on.
 Another way to counter the symptoms is by strengthening the immune system that protects the body from many types of diseases.
 This includes proper medication, healthy practices, and a balanced diet.

 THESE FOODS ARE THOUGHT TO TRIGGER AUTOIMMUNE REACTIONS IN SOME PEOPLE.

 When you have an autoimmune disease, you're likely eliminating some nutrient source foods that fall under restriction.
 So it's important to pick cautiously nutrient-dense foods such as a variety of fresh vegetables, wild-caught fish, fermented foods, organ meats, and bone broth.
 The bottom line is that the the diet consists of mainly meat and vegetables, which makes it somewhat alike to the paleo diet, only more strict in its restrictions.
 For instance, people on the paleo diet can eat tomatoes and nuts.
 Conversely, these are foods restricted to autoimmune disease.

 Food autoimmune patients CAN eat.